Business Car, St. Charles Car Co., 1890

 In 1928 car #90 and its contents were purchased by the C&IM from Hurst for $5300.
 Within a year the car was badly damaged by a kitchen fire which resulted in a major rebuild at the C&IM’s Taylorville, Illinois shops.
 Car #90 emerged with a new interior, a steel underframe, steel-plated body and enlarged windows.
 Late in the 1930s, the old wood-frame plated trucks were replaced by used Pullman 6-wheel trucks.
 By the 1950s the staterooms wereremoved as #90 did not travel off-line and was used chiefly for meetings and inspections.

 In 1963, C&IM #90 was considered obsolete and was sold to the Marfax Steel & Railway Equipment Co. of Blue Island, Illinois for salvage.
 Rescued from demolition by several parties, #90 languished in storage in the Chicago area.
 Some interior restoration and roof replacement was performed at Schiller Park, Illinois by private owners until the car was moved to Mid-Continent in 1978.
-Today, the car is owned by a Mid-Continent member and stored at North Freedom.
+Today, the car is owned by Mid-Continent and is awaiting restoration.

 The Chicago, Peoria & St. Louis Railway began in 1853 as the Illinois River Railroad.
 Through a series of mergers and expansions the road could boast of a Peoria to St. Louis main line plus a Jacksonville to Centralia segment.
 The road was constantly in receivership and finally shut down in 1926 after selling off its most viable sections.
 Early in the century the Centralia line became part of the Burlington’s coal-hauling Beardstown Division.
 In 1926 the Peoria to Springfield line was added to the Chicago & Illinois Midland’s expanding route financed by C&IM owner Commonwealth Edison Co. of Chicago.
 The remaining miles of the old CP&StL were rolled into two struggling shortlines that expired before World War II.